julienrbrt/ut_bitinc_project/README.md

 #### Dependencies

-Install the required dependencies (on a Ubuntu/Debian based distribution) by running `config/install.sh` in superuser (or using sudo).
+Install the required dependencies (on a Ubuntu/Debian based distribution) by running `config/install.sh`.

 ### Usage